Polarimeter to Unify the Corona and Heliosphere (PUNCH): Conclusions

 The unique challenges of wide-angle heliospheric imaging drive a unified view of the mission itself, considering the post-processing pipeline as a critical element of the instrument suite.
 The rigor required in merging and calibrating the PUNCH images well enough to support its primary science make PUNCH a useful observatory for astronomical, planetary, and geophysical topics well beyond its primary mission science.

 \acknowledgements

-PUNCH is the result of a very large scientific and technical community working together over a decade, combining outstanding talent across many fields and heroic effort through many types of adversity.
-The literally hundreds of individuals, whose dedication and willing support brought PUNCH to fruition, span four continents and dozens of institutions.
-PUNCH also builds on the major achievements of prior missions, including PSP/WISPR, STEREO/SECCHI, SMEI, SOHO/LASCO, and the Helios three-channel photometer; and would not have happened without participation, support, and expertise from the leadership of those projects.
+PUNCH is the result of a very large scientific and technical community working together over a decade, combining outstanding talent across many fields and heroic eﬀort through many types of adversity.
+The hundreds of individuals, whose dedication and willing support brought PUNCH to fruition, span four continents and dozens of institutions.
+PUNCH builds on the major achievements of prior missions, including PSP/WISPR, STEREO/SECCHI, Coriolis/SMEI, SOHO/LASCO, and the Helios three-channel photometer.

-PUNCH owes much of its overall design and scientific concept to early efforts by T.A.~Howard, whose early collaborative work was instrumental in co-developing and exploiting methods for deep background-subtraction of heliospheric images; in predicting and promoting the possibility of wide-field 3-D analysis via polarization; and in helping demonstrate the feasibility of heliospheric imaging from below the Van Allen belts.
+PUNCH owes much of its overall design and scientific concept to early eﬀorts by T.A.
+Howard, whose work was instrumental in co-developing and exploiting methods for deep background-subtraction of heliospheric images; in predicting and promoting the possibility of wide-field 3-D analysis via polarization; and in helping demonstrate the feasibility of heliospheric imaging from below the Van Allen belts.

-We particularly acknowledge the vendor Tele Vue Optics (Al Nagler) for designing and supplying the optics for the Wide Field Imagers, working well outside Tele Vue's ``comfort zone'' of eyepiece design and stepping up to produce a very compact, achromatic, space-qualified system with very low distortion, several important stray-light reducing features, and excellent focus over a very wide field of view.
+We particularly acknowledge Tele Vue Optics and remember their founder, Al Nagler (1935-2025), for designing and supplying the optics for the Wide Field Imagers, working well outside Tele Vue’s “comfort zone” of eyepiece design, and stepping up to produce a very compact, achromatic, space-qualified system with very low distortion, several important stray-light reducing features, and excellent focus over a very wide field of view.
+PUNCH/WFI is but one of Al Nagler's many contributions to the astronomy, spaceflight, and scientific communities, and he is both sorely missed and fondly remembered.

+We also gratefully acknowledge C. Eyles for early consultation on heliospheric imager design based on his experience with SMEI; the SwRI Internal Research program for much early support that led to the successful PUNCH proposal; J. Burch for consultation and institutional support throughout the project; and J. Andrews for invaluable advice on project management.

-J.B., S.F., S.E.G., and A.M. acknowledge support of the National Center for Atmospheric Research, a major facility sponsored by the National Science Foundation under Cooperative Agreement No. 1852977.
-D.J.M acknowledges support from the IMAP mission as a part of NASA’s STP mission line (80GSFC19C0027) PUNCH is a heliophysics mission to study the corona, solar wind, and space weather as an integrated system, and is part of NASA's Explorers program (Contract 80GSFC14C0014).
+J.B., S.F., S.E.G., and A.M. acknowledge support of the National Center for At- mospheric Research, a major facility sponsored by the National Science Foundation under Cooperative Agreement No. 1852977.
+D.J.M acknowledges support from the IMAP mission as a part of NASA’s STP mission line (80GSFC19C0027).

+PUNCH is a heliophysics mission to study the corona, solar wind, and space weather as an integrated system, and is part of NASA’s Explorers program (Contract 80GSFC14C0014).